Photo of Gregory Halperin

 Gregory Halperin

-Greg has received numerous accolades for his accomplishments in product liability and mass tort litigation.
-He has been recognized as a “Rising Star” by Law360 and New York Metro Super Lawyers, and included on Best Lawyers’ “Ones to Watch” list.
+He is recognized by Chambers USA as an “Up-and-Coming” lawyer in Product Liability and Mass Torts, and has been named a “Rising Star” by both Law360 and New York Metro Super Lawyers.
+He appears on Best Lawyers’ “Ones to Watch” list and was an American Lawyer Litigator of the Week Runner-Up.
 He was also recognized as an Outstanding Contributor by Lawyers for Civil Justice for his efforts to reform the procedural rules governing mass tort litigation.

 Courts and litigants continue to grapple with the new frontier of artificial intelligence (“AI”).
 One recent case in California demonstrates a new wrinkle in this evolving landscape—the use of AI to aggregate class claims.